-Wix has introduced an easy method for building websites quickly and easily without any coding knowledge required at all.
-Most users who have no desire to hire a professional and wish to create professional-looking websites from the ground up should have no trouble using Wix.
+Wix has introduced an easy method for building websites quickly and easily without any coding knowledge required.
+Most users who have no desire to hire an expert and wish to create professional-looking websites from the ground up should have no trouble using Wix.

-The Wix Website Editor
+What Is The Wix Website Builder?

-The biggest advantage of using the Wix website editor is its ease of use, especially when compared to other products like WordPress.
+The biggest advantage of using the Wix website editor is its ease of use, especially compared to other products like WordPress.
+WordPress is far more flexible but requires at least some basic technical ability.
 Wix works well if you lack technical experience and need to get a website up and running fast.

 - Easy to use